Touseef-18/Heart-Disease-prediction-/README.md

 The primary objective of this model is to assist healthcare professionals in identifying patients at higher risk of heart disease, enabling timely interventions and preventive measures.

-The heart disease prediction model leverages the power of Logistic Regression, a widely used statistical method for binary classification tasks.
-The model is designed to predict the likelihood of an individual having heart disease based on various clinical and lifestyle attributes.

-Model Objective:
-The primary objective of this model is to assist healthcare professionals in identifying patients at higher risk of heart disease, enabling timely interventions and preventive measures.

 Data Used:
 The dataset includes features that are known to influence heart health, such as: